tv2/sisyfos-audio-controller/README.md

 ### Serve client on a different path:

-When running Sisyfos you can change the root path from the default of `/` to another value by setting the environment variable `ROOT_PATH`
+When running Sisyfos you can change the root path from the default of `/` to another value by setting the environment variable `ROOT_PATH`.

 ### Open GUI in browser: